Mapperley

-Mapperley is a residential and commercial area of north-eastern Nottingham, England.
+Mapperley is a suburb, residential and commercial area of north-eastern Nottingham, England.
 The area is bounded by Sherwood to the north-west, Thorneywood to the south and Gedling to the east.

 History

 At various periods the terms 'Mapperley' and 'Mapperley Plains' have been applied to lands, on either side of Woodborough Road (B684), from a point at the junction of Mapperley Road, north-east for a distance of some 3+3/4 mile, to that point where the road forks towards Woodborough village.
 The stretch of Woodborough Road from Mapperley Road to Porchester Road is called 'Mapperley Plains' on Jackson's map of 1851–66, for example.
 This section considers the history of the suburb within the present day city boundary.

 The origins of the city of Nottingham suburb called Mapperley seem to be found in the fourteenth century.
 Writing in the 1670s about lands in the lordship of Basford (i.e. west of present-day Woodborough Road) which were called cornerswong, Dr Robert Thoroton, notes:

-In the time of Richard the second (reigned 1377-99), Thomas Mapurley was a considerable man at Nottingham….
+In the time of Richard the second (reigned 1377–99), Thomas Mapurley was a considerable man at Nottingham….
 He, or his posterity, became possessed of the chiefest part of these grounds, which was the occasion of them being called Maperley's Closes; and since there being a cottage-house or two, and some odd barns erected, it goes for a small Hamlet called Mapurley.

 Early in his career Thomas Mapperley (or Mapurley) had been known by the name Thomas Holt of Mapperley, Derbyshire, but he changed his surname to the place of his origin, and it was after him that the suburb was subsequently named.
 He was under-sheriff of Nottinghamshire from about 1387 to 1391, during which time he was returned as MP for Nottingham in 1388 and 1391.
 He was mayor of the town in 1402-3 and recorder 1407–10.